Code-Institute-Submissions/holiday-website-milestone-2/README.md

 * Accessing the project on Github, I would need to visit the webpage access the correct repository seleciting LiamD88/holiday-website-milestone-2.
 * Then I would select settings and scroll down until I reach the section containing source.
 Click source and select the master branch.
 The site will now be deployed as a link and avaliable to click.

 Then if you want to deploy this link locally you would need to clone the repository and create a local copy on your computer.
-To do this I would,
+To do this I would

 * Go to the main page of the repository and click clone/download, this will be located under the repository name.
 * In the section clone with HTTPS copy the clone URL and open the terminal on your IDE.
 * Change the working directory to the location you wish your cloned directory to be placed.
-* Type git clone and past in your URL you had copied earlier.
+* Type git clone and paste in your URL you had copied earlier.
 * Now press enter and your clone will be created.